vsantosu/neo4j-benchmark/README.md

 * **Trueno (REST)**.
 Current configuration, where data is retrieved from the ElasticSearch backend using a REST connection.
 * **Trueno (Navite node.js)**.
 Trueno access ElasticSearch Backend via a tunelling bridge (socket), which establish a connection with the backend using a native driver (Java).
 * **Trueno (Native direct)**.
-Similar to the previous case, but the test retrieved the data from the ElasticSearch backend directly from the Bridge Server (Native ElasticSearch API), without using the Trueno websocket.
+Similar to the previous case, but the test retrieved the data from the ElasticSearch backend directly from the Bridge Server (Native ElasticSearch API), without using the Trueno websocket (basically, we bypassed Trueno).
 The connection does not incurr on pre-processing and post-processing done by Trueno.
 * **Neo4j**.
 Neo4j standalone configuration.

 <p align="left">